SHM1201/TML25_A2_31/README.md

 ## Files
 - `a2.ipynb`: Main Jupyter notebook for the assignment, including all steps from data loading to model submission.
 - `notebook_submission_assignment2.py`: Python script version of the notebook, following the format of `example_submission_assignment2.py`.
+- `stolen_model.pth`: Stolen model saved in PyTorch format (trained on the victim representations).
+- `stolen_model.onnx`: Stolen model exported in ONNX format (for submission and validation).
 - `Model_Stealing_Report.pdf`: Report describing the implementation and methodology used.

 ## Workflow